DS-USAFA/Computational-Probability-and-Statistics/docs/27-Linear-Regression-Basics.md

 The rest of this block will serve as a brief introduction to linear models.
 In general, a model estimates the relationship between one variable (a **response**) and one or more other variables (**predictors**).
 Models typically serve two purposes: *prediction* and *inference*.
 A model allows us to predict the value of a response given particular values of predictors.
 Also, a model allows us to make inferences about the relationship between the response and the predictors.

 Not all models are used or built on the same principles.
 Some models are better for inference and others are better for prediction.
 Some models are better for qualitative responses and others are better for quantitative responses.
 Also, many models require making assumptions about the nature of the relationship between variables.
 If these assumptions are violated, the model loses usefulness.
-In a machine learning course, a wide array of models are discussed but most of which are used for the purpose of prediction.
+In a machine learning course, a wide array of models are discussed but most are used for the purpose of prediction.

 In this block, we will focus on *linear models* and the use of linear regression to produce and evaluate the model.
 Linear regression is a very powerful statistical technique.
 Many people have some familiarity with regression just from reading the news, where graphs with straight lines are overlaid on scatterplots, much like we did in the last chapter.
 Linear models can be used for prediction or to evaluate whether there is a linear relationship between two numerical variables.